 Couche-Tard is the leader in the Canadian convenience store industry.
 In the United States, it is the largest independent convenience store operator in terms of number of company-operated stores.
-In Europe, Couche-Tard is a leader in convenience store and road transportation fuel in Scandinavian countries and in the Baltic States while it has a growing presence in Poland.
+In Europe, Couche-Tard is a leader in convenience store and road transportation fuel in Scandinavian and Baltic countries while it has a significant presence in Poland.

-As of April 27, 2014, Couche-Tard’s network comprised 6,241 convenience stores throughout North America, including 4,756 stores with road transportation fuel dispensing.
-Its North-American network consists of 13 business units, including nine in the United States covering 39 states and the District of Columbia and four in Canada covering all ten provinces.
+As of July 20, 2014, Couche-Tard’s network comprised 6,243 convenience stores throughout North America, including 4,478 stores with road transportation fuel dispensing.
+Its North-American network consists of 13 business units, including nine in the United States covering 40 states and four in Canada covering all ten provinces.
 More than 60,000 people are employed throughout its network and at the service offices in North America.

 The Corporation also offers other products, including stationary energy, marine fuel, aviation fuel, lubricants and chemicals.
 Couche-Tard operates key fuel terminals and fuel depots in eight countries.
 Including employees at Statoil branded franchise stations, about 17,500 people work in its retail network, terminals and service offices across Europe.

-In addition, under licensing agreements, about 4,600 stores are operated under the Circle K banner in 12 other countries worldwide (China, Guam, Honduras, Hong Kong, Indonesia, Japan, Macau, Malaysia, Mexico, Philippines, Vietnam and United Arab Emirates) which brings to more than 13,100 the number of sites in Couche-Tard’s network.
+In addition, under licensing agreements, about 4,600 stores are operated under the Circle K banner in 12 other countries worldwide (China, Guam, Honduras, Hong Kong, Indonesia, Japan, Macau, Malaysia, Mexico, the Philippines, Vietnam and the United Arab Emirates) which brings to more than 13,000 the number of sites in Couche-Tard’s network.

 Couche-Tard is a Canadian company which shares are listed on the Toronto Stock Exchange (TSE: ATD.A and ATD.B).